farhiongit/message-in-the-bottle/README.md

     This condition (returned value equal to 0) should be handled by the receivers to detect the end of communication between threads (end of reception of data from the bottle).

-- If there is data to receive, `BOTTLE_DRAIN` receives a *message* from the bottle (it modifies the value of the second argument *message* passed by *"reference"*) and returns 1 immediately.
+- If there is data to receive (and even if the bottle has been closed in the meantime), `BOTTLE_DRAIN` receives a *message* from the bottle
+  (it modifies the value of the second argument *message* passed by *"reference"*) and returns 1 immediately.

   Messages are received in the **exact order** they have been sent, whatever the capacity of the buffer defined by `BOTTLE_CREATE`.

-- Otherwise (there is no data to receive and the bottle is not closed), `BOTTLE_DRAIN` waits until there is data to receive. *It is precisely this behavior that ensures synchronicity between the sender and the receiver*.
+- Otherwise (there is no data to receive and the bottle is not closed), `BOTTLE_DRAIN` waits until there is data to receive. *It is precisely this behaviour that ensures synchronicity between the sender and the receiver*.

-Therefore `BOTTLE_DRAIN` returns 1 if a message has been sucessfully received from the bottle, 0 otherwise.
+Therefore `BOTTLE_DRAIN` returns 1 if a message has been successfully received from the bottle, 0 otherwise.

 #### Sending messages